petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/creating-web-content-articles.md

 !!! note
     The user who creates the first version of a web content article becomes its owner.
 If another user edits the content (which creates a new version), ownership isn't transferred.

-## Publish With Permissions and Schedule Publications
+## Publishing With Permissions and Scheduling Publications

 <!-- Adjust this information once this feature is released.
 I can merge the sections into one or I can use something like before and after 2024.Q2+. - Eric -->